Where to Go in Prague: A Guide for First-Time Visitors

 Food and Drinks

 sweet pastry), and the famous Czech beer.
-Head to local restaurants like Lokal, U Medvídků, or U Fleků to savor
+Have a taste of Czech food on a local restaurant such as Lokal, U Medvídků or a U Fleků.

 authentic Czech dishes in a lively atmosphere.